What is a Serger Sewing Machine?

 Sergers are often separated by the number of threads they can sew simultaneously.
 Apart from this, sergers also come with some basic features.
-These include speed, feed differential and a slew of user-friendly features.
+These include speed, feed differential, and a slew of user-friendly features.

 Feed Differential of a Serger Sewing Machine

 This mechanism smoothly pushes the fabric into the cutting and sewing part of the machine.
 The differential feed is often found on newer models.
-When shopping for a serger machine, look this feature as it makes feeding the fabric through the machine much easier.
+When shopping for a serger machine, look for this feature as it makes feeding the fabric through the machine much more straightforward.
 This feature will have ratios that range from 0.6 mm to 2.0 mm.
 This is the rate at which the fabric is pushed through the machine.
 A higher ratio means that the machine will push more fabric through than it will pull.

-It is essential that you pick a machine with a differential feed feature because you can then adjust the mechanism to sew through different types of fabrics.
+You must pick a machine with a differential feed feature because you can then adjust the mechanism to sew through different types of fabrics.
 This also helps to prevent the material from puckering or rippling.
 The adjustable nature of the feed also makes it easier for you to gather fabrics to make ruffles.